botwiki/botmakers.org-v1/Code of Conduct.md

 **Always contact the person you feel is being offensive** and try to talk it out, **then contact the moderator**, if necessary.

+***Personal note:***

+This stuff is *hard* and there are some gray areas, so if you have any questions, ask in the [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) channel.

+Our general rule of thumb for identifying slurs is that slurs are basically words/expressions that describe things people can't change about themselves while actually meaning "bad".

+Again, any questions -- visit the [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) channel.

+*-- Stefan*

 ## On using Slack

 If you're new to Slack, be sure to check out [slack.com/is](https://slack.com/is) and for more advanced users, there is [Using slash commands](https://slack.zendesk.com/hc/en-us/articles/201259356-Using-slash-commands).